Rexios80/hds_overlay/README.md

 ### Links

 - [Web app (for use as a browser source)](https://hds.dev/)
-  - If you have an Apple Watch and just want heart rate (more HDS Cloud data is coming soon) all you need is this and the watch app
+  - If you have an Apple Watch all you need is this and the watch app
 - [Apple Watch/iOS/macOS app](https://apps.apple.com/app/apple-store/id1496042074?pt=118722341&ct=GitHub&mt=8)
   - THE WATCHOS APP REQUIRES WATCHOS 6+.
 The App Store will let you purchase it even if your watch can't run watchOS 6+, so make sure before buying.
 - [Samsung watch app [COMING SOON]]()